ipsita4/mobile_factory/README.md

 # Mobile Factory API

 This project is a simple Flask application for a Mobile Factory Ordering System.
 The system allows users to place orders for smartphone components, and it validates the orders based on predefined rules.
-The application calculates the total price of the selected components and provides relevant information about the order.
+The application calculates the total price of the selected components and provides relevant information about the order if the order is valid.

 ## Installation